Biographies of the main contributors to Philofaxy.

 She blogs about things like Filofaxes, aikido and shiatsu, and can be found on Twitter at @anita_lim.

-Anita splits her time between doing the accounts for a small business, seeing clients as a complementary therapy practitioner, and assisting with teaching and running an aikido (Japanese martial art) club.
+Amongst other things, she spends quite a bit of time fitness training, doing the accounts for a small business, seeing clients as a complementary therapy practitioner, and assisting with teaching and running an aikido (Japanese martial art) club.